timolinn/the-year-of-the-rustacean/borrowing/README.md

 # Borrowing and References in RUST

-Rust uses borrowing and referencing to deal with variables/data ownership.
-Instead of _moving_ data about and having to explicitly return ownership for further use.
+Rust uses borrowing and referencing to deal with variables/data ownership, as opposed to _moving_ data about and having to explicitly return ownership for further use.

 ## Rules of References